Fast, Free Auto Insurance Quotes

 There is no specific bill of sale form required in the state, but the Georgia Department of Revenue Motor Vehicles Division has a bill of sale form you can use.

-If you would prefer to write your own bill of sale, include the following information:
+If you would prefer to write your own bill of sale, it should include the following information:

 - The date of the sale.